deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_6_0.png)

-> 🔼 Figure 5 illustrates the data preprocessing pipelines of DiT, FiT, and FiTv2, highlighting FiTv2's mixed data preprocessing strategy to improve performance on both fixed and flexible resolutions.
+> 🔼 Figure 5 illustrates the differences in image data preprocessing pipelines between DiT, FiT, and FiTv2, highlighting FiTv2's approach of incorporating both fixed- and flexible-resolution images during training.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 5: Pipeline comparison between (a) DiT, (b) FiT, and (c) FiTv2.
 In FiTv2, we incorporate both fixed-resolution images and the flexible-resolution images into training process.